 - Melt both bags of chocolate in a double broiler.

 - Sprinkle a little powder sugar on a cutting board and work the fondant until softened.
-Roll fondant out to 3/8 inch thick.
+Roll the fondant out to 3/8 inch thick.
 Using a mini leaf cookie cutter, cut out 16 leaves for the antlers; set aside.

-Dip the rice krispie treats into melted chocolate, then, using a fork, flip it over to completely cover.
+- Dip the rice Krispie treats into melted chocolate, then, using a fork, flip it over to completely cover.
 Gently tap off excess chocolate.
-Place chocolate covered rice krispie treats on a lined baking sheet.
+Place chocolate covered rice Krispie treats on a lined baking sheet.

 - Place 2 eyes where eyes belong, then place a red M&M below eyes for the nose.
 Place a fondant leaf in each top corner for antlers.
 Allow chocolate to harden before serving.